Brabham: Technical innovation

 Brabham was considered a technically conservative team in the 1960s, chiefly because it persevered with traditional spaceframe cars long after Lotus introduced lighter, stiffer monocoque chassis to Formula One in 1962.
 Chief designer Tauranac reasoned that monocoques of the time were not usefully stiffer than well designed spaceframe chassis, and were harder to repair and less suitable for MRD's customers.
 His "old fashioned" cars won the Brabham team the 1966 and 1967 championships, and were competitive in Formula One until rule changes forced a move to monocoques in 1970.

 Despite the perceived conservatism, in 1963 Brabham was the first Formula One team to use a wind tunnel to hone its designs to reduce drag and stop the cars lifting off the ground at speed.
 The practice became the norm in only the early 1980s, and is possibly the most important factor in the design of modern cars.
 Towards the end of the 1960s, teams began to exploit aerodynamic downforce to push the cars' tyres down harder on the track and enable them to maintain faster speeds through high-speed corners.
 At the 1968 Belgian Grand Prix, Brabham was the first, alongside Ferrari, to introduce full width rear wings to this effect.

 The team's most fertile period of technical innovation came in the 1970s and 1980s when Gordon Murray became technical director.
 During 1976, the team introduced carbon-carbon brakes to Formula One, which promised reduced unsprung weight and better stopping performance due to carbon's greater coefficient of friction.
 The initial versions used carbon-carbon composite brake pads and a steel disc faced with carbon "pucks."
 The technology was not reliable at first; in 1976, Carlos Pace crashed at 180 mi/h at the Österreichring circuit after heat build-up in the brakes boiled the brake fluid, leaving him with no way of stopping the car.
 By 1979, Brabham had developed an effective carbon-carbon braking system, combining structural carbon discs with carbon brake pads.
-By the late 1980s, carbon brakes were used by all competitors in almost all top level motor sports.